Clara Fey: Beatification

-The beatification process opened in Roermond in an informative process that lasted from 1916 until its closure in 1924 while a second inquest was held from 1923 until 1924; one final process – the apostolic one – was held from 1963 until being closed in 1967.
+The beatification process opened in Roermond in an informative process that lasted from 1916 until its closure in 1924 while a second inquest was held from 1923 until 1924.
+Fey's spiritual writings were approved by theologians on 18 June 1930 and 10 December 1943.
+One final process – the apostolic one – was held from 1963 until being closed in 1967.
 The formal introduction to the cause came on 11 August 1958 under Pope Pius XII and she became titled as a Servant of God.
 Officials from the cause compiled and submitted the Positio dossier in 1983 to the Congregation for the Causes of Saints.
 Theologians investigated and approved it on 29 May 1990 as did the C.C.S. officials on 26 February 1991.
 The late religious was named as Venerable on 14 May 1991 after Pope John Paul II confirmed that she had lived a model life of heroic virtue.

 Pope Francis authorized the promulgation of a decree on 4 May 2017 approving a miracle attributed to her intercession; this allowed for her to be beatified in Aachen on 5 May 2018.

 The current postulator for this cause is Andrea Ambrosi.